jaydengong17/jaydengong17.github.io/_posts/2026-03-15-Point-Renderer.md

  - some primitive type of lighting
  - add explanation of the rendering maybe?

+update: rigorous culling is difficult. idk if that's the right term to use either.

 ### Changelog
 idk how you're supposed to do these so I'm just yapping